-14-year-old says Boko Haram sent her on suicide mission for refusing marriage proposals - Nigeria Today
+14-Year-Old Says Boko Haram Sent Her On Suicide Mission For Refusing Marriage Proposals - Nigeria Today

 The suspect is among three suspects arrested by the military when they allegedly came for a suicide mission at a military facility in Jakana in Maiduguri.

-The suspect told newsmen in Maiduguri on Sunday that she was sent on the mission to detonate the device because she refused marriage proposals from three Boko Haram terrorists.
+The suspect told the News Agency of Nigeria(NAN) in Maiduguri on Sunday that she was sent on the mission to detonate the device because she refused marriage proposals from three Boko Haram terrorists.

 The suspect said she was abducted with her father, Usman, by Boko Haram insurgents in Gwoza, Borno, in 2013.

-She said she and her father were running to Mandara mounting for safety when they were abducted.
+She said she and her father were running to Mandara Mountain for safety when they were abducted.

 The suspect said she and her father wanted to travel to Madagali in Adamawa where he normally sold cows before Boko Haram insurgents attacked Gwoza.